gazconroy/digital-comma/_posts/2020-06-03-writing-human-readable-javascript-for-apis.md

 }
 {% endhighlight %}

-## Make client-side API calls from your browser using JavaScript

-_Without succumbing to the dreaded CORS!_

-If you've ever tried to connect to a REST API using client-side code (as in code that runs in your browser), it's highly likely you have run into a [CORS (cross-origin resource sharing)](https://youtu.be/4KHiSt0oLJ0) issue.

-### Two ways to get around this (client-side, not server-side)

-- Use the system's SDK/library.
-With SDKs, there is no standard like Open API to follow, so you are often at the mercy of the system's providers to both generate and document a series of commands that will do what you want.
-- If the system doesn't have an SDK or library, use JavaScript's [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to access their REST API.

 ## SDK versus REST API

-The advantages of using a system's provided SDK instead of a REST API (whether that be Open API, a Postman collection or some other standard) are that it will:
+The advantages of using a system's provided SDK instead of a REST API (whether that be Open API, a Postman collection, or some other standard) are that it will:

 - Have no deployment issues (such as CORS)
 - Be faster